Where to get a Covid-19 shot in Ulster County

 - State-run site: Sign up to receive the first dose of the Pfizer vaccine at the Ulster County Fairgrounds, 249 Libertyville Road, New Paltz – or simply show up, walk-ins are welcome.

+- Best Buy at Hudson Valley Mall, single dose Janssen (Johnson & Johnson), 220 appointments

+In addition, on Thursday, May 13, single dose Janssen (Johnson & Johnson), 150 appointments will be available at the Andy Murphy Midtown Neighborhood Center, 467 Broadway, Kingston.

-There are currently no county-run vaccination sites operating today, but usually some dates and times are announced at the beginning of the week.
-Check the county site for up-to-date info.
+New locations are often added throughotu the week- Check the county site for up-to-date info.

 Appointments can also be made through a number of local pharmacies.